mettamatt/code-reasoning/test/README.md

 ## Prompt Effectiveness Evaluation

-The `prompt-evaluation` directory contains tools to evaluate the effectiveness of the SEQUENTIAL_THINKING_TOOL prompt itself - not just whether the code works, but how well the prompt guides models to use sequential thinking effectively.
+The `prompt-evaluation` directory contains tools to evaluate the effectiveness of the CODE_REASONING_TOOL prompt using the Anthropic API.
+The system measures how well Claude understands and follows the guidance in the prompt when solving complex programming problems.

 ### What It Measures